indrekots/indrekots.github.io/_posts/articles/2014-02-14-severe-error-listenerstart-debugging-tomcat-applications.md

 org.apache.catalina.core.ContainerBase.[Catalina].handlers = java.util.logging.ConsoleHandler
 {% endhighlight %}

-Now restart Tomcat and you should see a stacktrace about what went wrong.
+Now restart Tomcat and you should see a stacktrace about what went wrong in `catalina.out`.